AttackPattern/CSharpAnalytics/README.md

 CSharpAnalytics
 ===============

-CSharpAnalytics is a fully-managed C# library for adding Google Analytics metrics to your applications.
+CSharpAnalytics is a C# library for adding Google Analytics metrics to your applications.

 The pitch
 ---------